r3vans/peekstats/README.md

 ## Constraints

 Names were chosen as maintainable cell metatdata.
-However they are limited in composition (hence __) and length (the real reason for canned queries.
+However they are limited in composition (hence the use of __) and length (a major reason for for canned queries).

-Comments are attractive altenatives but are not (yet?) accessible through the JavaScript API.
+Using comments sounds like an attractive altenative but comments are not (yet?) accessible through the JavaScript API.

 ## Next Steps